 Exhausted ballots can have a significant impact on the outcome of an election, particularly in races where there are multiple candidates or where the margin of victory is close.
 This is especially true in elections where independent or third-party candidates are running, as their votes may be split among multiple candidates, making it more likely that some of these votes will be exhausted.

-For example, in the state of Maine, they use Ranked choice voting, in which the voters can rank candidates in order of preference.
+For example, the state of Maine uses ranked choice voting, in which the voters can rank candidates in order of preference.
 If no candidate receives the majority of first-choice votes, the candidate with the fewest votes is eliminated, and the votes for that candidate are redistributed to the voter's next-choice candidate.
 This process is repeated until one candidate receives a majority.
 In this way, exhausted ballots are avoided, and the voter's intention is respected.

 On the other hand, not all states and municipalities have exhausted ballots.
 In some cases, this may be because the state or municipality uses a different voting system, such as plurality voting, where the candidate with the most votes wins, regardless of whether they have a majority.